 In response to several requests - a small section on - 'about the author'!
 Reluctantly - but so many people seemed to think I was some shadowy figure (or even a group of researchers hiding behind the scenes) - no, it's all just me!
-The photo isn't quite up-to-date :-) but I haven't changed much as those who know me will be quick to state!
+The photo isn't quite up-to-date :-) but I haven't changed much, as those who know me will be quick to state!

 My name is Leslie Smith, I'm a Brownie and Guide Leader based near Edinburgh, Scotland.
 I've been a Brownie, Guide, Young Leader and now Leader, all in the one District, and am the third generation of my family in Guiding - my Grandmother was a Guide and possibly also a Ranger, my mother was a Brownie, Guide, Pack Leader and Guider and is now a Trefoil Guild member, District Administrator and umpteen other roles too!

 Until a few years ago, I had believed the stories about Guiding history I'd read in the old official history books and been taught by my unit Leaders (I'd no reason not to) and was passing them on to the girls in my units just as I'd been taught them and as the history books indicated - until a friend advised me that I was mistaken (thanks Debs!)
 She little realised what she'd done in that two-minute chat, as I then determined to find out for myself what the truth was.
 And - that's what I'm still seeking to do.
-And having started to uncover concrete evidence of a story significantly different to the one I'd been taught, I soon realised that I was by no means alone in believing the myths which appear in so many official history books - why wouldn't you?
+And having started to uncover concrete evidence of a story significantly different to the one I'd been taught, I soon realised that I was by no means alone in believing the myths which appear in so many official history books, as one would.
 I also discovered that finding any accurate information on Guiding history on the internet was very much a hit-and-miss affair, with so many official and local websites all just copying verbatim the info on the WAGGGS and CHQ websites, without questioning or fact-checking for themselves.